GMAC GMAT™ Exam

 The INI CET is a nationwide entrance test for admission to postgraduate medical courses such as MD, MS, MDS, and DM/MCh in premier institutes like AIIMS, JIPMER, PGIMER, and NIMHANS.
-This highly competitive exam tests a candidate's knowledge in pre-clinical, para-clinical, and clinical subjects.
-The INI CET exam is conducted twice in a year.
+This highly competitive exam which tests a candidate's knowledge in pre-clinical, para-clinical, and clinical subjects.
+The INI CET exam is conducted twice in a year for January and July sessions.

 In order to crack the exam, the candidates need to adopt a wise and systematic preparation strategy.
-A precise knowledge about the INI CET syllabus, an awareness of the pattern of the exam, and accessing proper study material are important.
+A precise knowledge about the syllabus of INI CET, an awareness of the pattern of the exam, and accessing proper study material are important.
 Systematic revision, practice with mock tests, and solving last year's question papers can improve speed and accuracy.
 A planned strategy improves performance and raises the chances of attaining a good rank in the exam.

 Particulars | Details |